denkhaus/go-bitshares/README.md

 # bitshares

-A Bitshares API consuming a websocket connection to an active full node.
-If you need wallet features, specify an optional RPC connection to your local `cli_wallet`.
+A Bitshares API consuming a websocket connection to an active full node or a RPC connection to your `cli_wallet`.
-Look for several examples in tests.
+Look for several examples in [examples](/examples) and [tests](/tests) folder.
 This is work in progress and may have breaking changes.
 No additional cgo dependencies for transaction signing required.
 Use it at your own risk.